Richard Lewer: Awards and prizes

 Lewer won the Wallace Art Award in 2008 for a painting from a series called Skill, Discipline, Training.

+In 2009, he won the Maddocks Venice Art Award, which funded a study tour of the 2009 Venice Biennale.

 In 2014, he was the 63rd recipient of the Blake Prize for Religious Art for his media work Worse Luck I’m Still Here.

-Lewer was the winner of the Basil Sellers Art Prize in 2016, with his submission of a series of oil paintings titled 'The Theatre of Sports'.
+Lewer was the winner of the Basil Sellers Art Prize in 2016, with his submission of a series of oil paintings titled The Theatre of Sports.
+The work comprised 12 paintings, showing some "public moments of failure experienced by sporting heroes".
+This was the fifth and final award in the series; Lewers had previously been a finalist in the biennial award, in 2008 and 2010.

 He was an Archibald Prize finalist in 2017, 2021 and 2022.

+Lewer was awarded the 2026 Archibald Prize for his synthetic polymer paint on canvas portrait of Iluwanti Ken, an Aboriginal artist, ngangkari (traditional healer), and elder, who co-founded the APY Art Centre Collective.